mileszim/jstools/README.md

 	bst find:   0.249ms
 	arr find: 142.056ms

-You can't currently delete but that's coming soon.

 ### Trie
 This is a trie structure for rapidly determining the existence of a word in a block of content.